Kainmueller-Lab/Interactive_Volumetric_VR_Viewer/README.md

 ---

-### B. Optional: Host as a GitHub Page
+### Option A: Host as a GitHub Page
-You can turn your repository into a live webpage so it runs directly in the browser and supports VR.
+Turn your repository into a live webpage so it runs directly in the browser and supports VR.
+Use this option if your **data is public**.

-1. Create a **public GitHub repository**.
+1. Make it a **public GitHub repository**.
 2. Push all project files (`index.html`, `viewer.js`, `data/...`) to the main branch.
 3. Go to **Settings → Pages → Source → “Deploy from a branch” → main (root)**.
 4. Your viewer will be available at the GitHub Pages URL shown there after a refresh.

 ---

-### C. Open Locally in Your Browser
+### Option B: Open Locally in Your Browser

-You can preview the viewer locally with a lightweight local server — this avoids browser security restrictions on file loading.
+You can preview the viewer locally with a lightweight local server.
+Use this option for **private data**.

 #### Option 1: **Five Server (VS Code Extension)**
 You already use this — just click **“Go Live”** in VS Code.